amatiasq/pensieve/README.md

 ## Caveats

-- When switching devices notes list is not updated, refresh the page to see
+- When switching devices notes list is not updated, refresh the page to force update
-- Opening a note takes a few seconds in mobile for unknown reason
+- Opening a note takes a few seconds on mobile for unknown reason

 ## Changelog